wasami/DiscordBot/README.md

 ```
 https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID&scope=bot&permissions=8
 ```
-This will take you to page where you can tell Discord where to take your Bot.
+This will take you to a page where you can tell Discord where to take your bot.
 Add the bot to the server you created earlier.

 ### Fork the repository
 Now your going to need to do a couple more things than just forking this repo and running the bot.